jake-knerr/js-style-guide/README.md

 ### Module Concepts

-#### When exporting an API and determining whether to export an object, class, or functions, follow these guidelines:
+#### When exporting an API and determining whether to export an object factory, object, or functions, follow these guidelines:

-- **Export class if there are (possibly) multiple instances required, initialization data, you need a consistent technique across a series of related components, or extension may be necessary.**
+- **Export an object factory if there are (possibly) multiple instances required, initialization data, you need a consistent technique across a series of related components, or extension may be necessary.**
 - **Otherwise, prefer to export functions and manage state directly in the module.**

-> Why use classes when so many developers hate them.
-Consistency, clarity, better performance, and better tooling support.
-JSDoc works much better with classes.

 #### Re-export helper modules to keep the API clean.